 The HPB continued the discussion to the February 3rd meeting and directed staff to bring back revisions to the Design Guidelines based on the HPB's feedback.
+On February 3rd, the discussion was continued to March 2nd.

 Staff had originally recommended that the HPB spend the year reviewing and amending the Design Guidelines before meeting with City Council to pass a resolution to adopt these changes at the end of 2016.
 The HPB expressed concern that this timeframe was too onerous and asked staff to break the Design Guidelines into sections that could be reviewed with City Council prior to December 2016.
 Staff has considered the HPB's input and finds the following will aid in approving our efficiency and expedite our meeting with Council: